c1505/job-tracker/blog_post.md

 This way I can still accomplish the goal of knowing where the job lies on my processing.
 Viewed, Applied, ect...

 ## Do
--only show unsaved jobs in job posting view
--only show unviewed jobs in job posting view
+- go to job edit page after clicking save to enter in more information

 ## Maybe
 -create a job from posting without additional request to indeed -save a job from posting via javascript instead to avoid page refresh

 # Done
+-only show unsaved jobs in job posting view
+-only show unviewed jobs in job posting view